litestar-org/api-performance-tests/README.md

 ![Plain Text Results](result-plaintext.png)

-You can view the result json files under `/results` The plotting is done using pandas - script is under `/analysis`

 ## Test Setup

 Setup is identical for all frameworks.

-- The applications are in the folders with their names - `/starlite`, `/starlette` and `/fastapi`.
+- The applications are in the folders with their names - `/starlite`, `/starlette`, `/fastapi`, `/scanic`, `/blacksheep`.
-- There are no DB querying tests because all three frameworks are DB agnostic and as such this has no value in itself.
+- There are no DB querying tests because all frameworks are DB agnostic and as such this has no value in itself.

 ### Endpoints